ejdotp/SemFour_ITER/Computer Science & Workshop 2/Readme.md

 ## Inheritance:

 * It's a mechanism in which one object aquires all the properties  and behaviors (attributes and methods) of a parent object.
+* You can build a new class upon an existing class which will poses all the properties of parent class.
+* Syntax: class SubClassName extends SuperClassName{//methods}